 In other words, 'Hell yeah, now you're cooking with Crisco!
 Keep going!'
 Only that's the wrong message.
 I get the intent, but the marketing angle is, quite frankly, a stupid one.
 I want my storage drives to wick away heat like a boss, not celebrate it like an achievement.
-The best SSDs for gaming should be able to maintain performance relatively well.
+The best SSDs for gaming, and especially the best NVMe SSDs, should be able to maintain performance relatively well.

 There's more goofiness to the marketing message.